deanbushmiller/ATTACK/README.md

 ## Per-lab notes

 - **T1555.003 test 6.** Install Firefox first.
 It is a prerequisite for this test.
 ---

-## Part 2: the Caldera rebuild

-Part 2 moves the same tests onto Caldera.
-A Linux server sends each test to an agent on the Windows target, and you drive everything from a web interface.

-- Start here: the wiki. https://github.com/deanbushmiller/ATTACK/wiki

----

-## What is in this repository

-- **LAB-MM** â the class mindmap for the watch-along path.
-- **Lab-sysmon** â Sysmon setup used to observe the tests.
-- **Layers-for-navigator** â ATT&CK Navigator layer files for class.
-- **lab-machine-build.zip** â build files for the lab machine.

----

 ## Safety and legal